StephenNneji/RAT-Docs/source/tutorial/controlsInfo.rst

         .. raw:: html
             :file: ../_outputs/python/controlSimplexDefaults.txt

-...which allow the user to set things such as tolerance targets and so on.
+which allow the user to set things such as tolerance targets and so on.
 There is a different set of options for each algorithm.
 We will now look at each of the available options in turn.

 ******************************